elastic/kibana/src/plugins/data/public/public.api.md

 export const getKbnTypeNames: () => string[];

 // Warning: (ae-forgotten-export) The symbol "ISearchRequestParams" needs to be exported by the entry point index.d.ts
+// Warning: (ae-incompatible-release-tags) The symbol "getSearchParamsFromRequest" is marked as @public, but its signature references "SearchRequest" which is marked as @internal
 // Warning: (ae-missing-release-tag) "getSearchParamsFromRequest" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function getSearchParamsFromRequest(searchRequest: Record<string, any>, dependencies: {
+export function getSearchParamsFromRequest(searchRequest: SearchRequest, dependencies: {
     injectedMetadata: CoreStart['injectedMetadata'];
     uiSettings: IUiSettingsClient_3;
 }): ISearchRequestParams;